-The department requires that at least 50% of credits necessary for a major, joint major or minor degree in Italian be completed on a local UB campus.
-The remaining 50% may be fulfilled through other Italian courses at UB as well as or in combination with study abroad coursework, transfer courses, placement exams or other pre-approved credit-earning opportunities (see below); RLL faculty advisement is recommended.
+The department requires completion of at least 50% of credits necessary for a major, a joint major, or a minor through RLL Italian coursework on a local UB campus.
+The remaining 50% may be fulfilled through other Italian courses at UB as well as or in combination with study abroad coursework, transfer courses, placement exams, or other pre-approved credit-earning opportunities (see below); RLL faculty advisement is recommended.

 Acceptance into the major, joint major, or minor degree in Italian requires satisfactory completion of prerequisites through ITA 152 or equivalent work, with a minimum cumulative GPA of 2.5.
 Acceptance also requires a minimum overall GPA of 2.0.

-If prerequisites are not fulfilled through departmental coursework, or if UB credit has not been articulated for qualified non-UB prerequisite work, an RLL faculty advisor or the Director of Undergraduate Studies may advise and, when necessary, determine satisfaction as well as coursework levels suited to the students’ linguistic abilities.
+If prerequisites are not fulfilled through departmental coursework, or if UB credit has not been articulated for qualified non-UB prerequisite work, an RLL faculty advisor or the Director of Undergraduate Studies can advise and, when necessary, determine satisfaction as well as coursework levels suited to the students’ linguistic abilities.

 Students who are heritage or first speakers of Italian must meet with an RLL faculty advisor before enrolling in any Italian courses to determine an appropriate level of study.